reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

     }
 ```

 which is a nasty enough bit of book-keeping.
-But the problem is that the while condition's two clauses are in the wrong order - when `obj->tcrit_idx < n_tcrit` is `false` we *really* should not be looking `tcrit[obj->tcrit_idx]` because it is out of range, which is precicely what the "invalid read" error valgrind reported was.
+But the problem is that the while condition's two clauses are in the wrong order - when `obj->tcrit_idx < n_tcrit` is `false` we *really* should not be looking `tcrit[obj->tcrit_idx]` because it is out of range, which is precisely what the "invalid read" error valgrind reported was.
 The fixed code looks like

 ```
     double t0 = obj->sign * times[0];